Road-trippin’ from Alabama to California, we detour off I-40 to take in the Grand Canyon.

 After googling ‘grand canyon hikes” I begin having doubts!
 Close to one mile vertical gain, potential snow, ice, exposure, 1,000-foot ledges….yikes!
-Did I mention that the combined hiking experience between the two of us is basically zero?
+Did I mention that the combined hiking experience between the two of us is zero?

-While searching for hikes close to home, I stumble upon the First Day Hikes.
+Searching for hikes close to home, I stumble upon the First Day Hikes.

-Offered in many state parks across the country on New Year’s Day, there was one at DeSoto State Park which is fairly close.
+Offered in many state parks across the country on New Year’s Day, there was one at DeSoto State Park which is reasonably close.
 I also stumbled upon an article called “52 Great Hikes”.
 They were all over the world, but that got me thinking; there are 52 weeks in the year, I could do 52 hikes.
 I’m already signed up for the First Day Hike….and just like that #52weeks52hikes was born.

-I love to travel and 52 Weeks 52 Hikes added a brand new component to trips.
+I love to travel, and 52 Weeks 52 Hikes added a brand new component to trips.

 I completed my 52 Weeks 52 Hikes on New Year’s Eve, 2016 on the Black Creek Trail in Gadsden, Alabama.
 While I had logged many training miles on this trail throughout the year, I felt it was apropos to use it as my 52nd hike.
 Sort of my “home trail”.